Balloon Juice | Distance Teaching (Surprise!) and COVID-19: Martin (Assessment)

 It’s our second post from Martin.
 (Thanks, Martin!)

 With all the great information we’ve had so far in these posts, I am wondering whether we’re still in the “dog” phase, or if some of you might at least be approaching the “cat” phase.
-Perhaps that’s too hopeful – what with today being Day 1 of Distance Teaching for some – but we’ll get there.
+Perhaps that’s too hopeful – what with this being the first week of Distance Teaching for some – but we’ll get there.

 For now, we’ll consider the cat as aspirational.